 Could parents use KiwiSaver as a method for rewarding children in the form of pocket money?
-Read on to see how one of our clients is not only successfully doing it but also teaching their children about the magic of compound interest.
+Read on to see how one of our clients is successfully doing it and teaching their children about the magic of compound interest.

 Compound interest is the effect of invested money receiving regular interest payments that are reinvested and allowed to grow.

-For a simple example of this, let’s look at $100 invested at 10% per annum (a high interest rate but easy to calculate).
+For a simple example, let’s look at $100 invested at 10% per annum (a high-interest rate but easy to calculate).

 Day 1 – $100